 WV designed the study, implemented the model development, performed the model runs and analysis, and wrote the manuscript.
 DW contributed to model development and revising the manuscript.
 FM and HV contributed to the soil texture sensitivity studies and revising the manuscript.
-AW and TT provided site data and contributed to revising the manuscript.
 GS and SH supervised the entire process and contributed to revising the manuscript.